sdiehl/stephendiehl.com/posts/haskell_2017.md

 > Haskell SQL libraries: endless boilerplate, opaque metaprogramming, or wall of
 > 15 language exts and no inference.
 Pick two.

-A lot of industrial Haskell I've seen sadsly still uses string interpolation for SQL synthesis, or fall back on libraries that use TemplateHaskell to unsafely lock a specific build to a snapshot of a database at compile-time.
+A lot of industrial Haskell sadly still uses string interpolation for SQL synthesis, or fall back on libraries that use TemplateHaskell to unsafely lock a specific build to a snapshot of a database at compile-time.
 Both of these trade-offs are suboptimal and fall short of what we can do in other robust frameworks like SQLAlchemy in Python.
 There's three different key points that need to be addressed: